neo-technology/neobench/README.md

 # neobench - scriptable Neo4j benchmarks

 neobench helps you tune your Neo4j deployment by letting you run custom workloads.
-You can explor how changing the database and server tuning changes throughput and latency.
+You can explore how changing the database and server tuning changes throughput and latency.

-It is heavily inspired by pgbench, and uses a similar scripting language.
+It is heavily inspired by [pgbench](https://www.postgresql.org/docs/10/pgbench.html), and uses a similar scripting language.
 Neobench even ships with a default "tpcb-like" workload!

 # Warning: Pre-Release State!

 Please note that this is not yet stable.
 I intend to change the variable prefix from `:` to `$` to match cypher, and there may be changes to the command line options.

 Please do not compare benchmark results from different versions of this tool until - at the earliest - version 1.0.0.